Register for Classes

 For the most up to date forms related to add/drop, advisement, and registration, visit our ISSUU site.

-How to Register for Classes
+How do I Register for Classes?

 1. Log into MyECC

 For assistance, contact the ITS Service Desk at firstname.lastname@example.org or call (716) 851-1835, Monday through Friday from 8 a.m. to 4 p.m.

 2. Search for CoursesClick on Workday and select the Academics worklet.
 Under Planning & Registration, select Find Course Sections.
 From here, you can search and select courses and save them in a schedule.
 Review your Academic Progress to see courses completed and courses still needed to graduate.

 Meet with your faculty advisor to build your class schedule.